Girl Scouts Western Pennsylvania may modify this guidance, from time

 - Gather up in smaller

 groups—such as age-level groups, patrols, or groups of girls with a

 particular badge they’d like to work on.
 Each group must

 maintain volunteer-to-girl ratio.

-- Indoor: Wear face coverings that cover the mouth and nose at
+- Masks that cover the mouth and nose are required at all times,

 Please practice social distancing from other people who are not from